 Payment Options

 As a student, you may use one of the following options to pay for your tuition/fee charges.
-A payment option must be in place by the published payment option deadline to prevent being dropped from ALL active classes for nonpayment.
+A payment arrangement must be in place at the time of registration to prevent being removed from ALL active classes.